LMU-MSBA/Sony-Analytics-Hub/docs/dashboards/descriptive_dashboard.md

-# Movie Industry Visualized in the last 10 years
+# Movie Industry Visualized in the Last 10 years

 ## Purpose